 For shopping on the regular: Logan Square Farmers Market

-One of the biggest and most family-friendly farmers markets in the city, this event is held indoors every Sunday through March 25 the Emporium Arcade Bar Logan Square.
+One of the biggest and most family-friendly farmers markets in the city, this event is held indoors every Sunday through March 31 at the Emporium Arcade Bar Logan Square.
 It’s a food heaven featuring fruits, meats and veggies, plus sweets like cream puffs, chocolate truffles and baked goods.

 Kid Tip: Make a meal of it.
 Try a freshly made breakfast sandwich from Mint Creek Farm or soup from Karl’s Craft Soup.